jacopotagliabue/foundation-models-for-dbt-entity-matching/README.md

 ## License

-All the code is provided with (really) no guarantee and "as is", and it is freely available under a MIT license.
+All the code is provided with (really) no guarantees and "as is", and it is freely available under a MIT license.